 April is marked by rain showers and cherry blossoms, signaling spring in here.
 April straddles the tourist shoulder season and peak tourist season, which picks up in May.
 It’s an ideal time to explore China without the crowds and cold.

 Once the new year’s celebrations wind down, it is shoulder season in China.
 Unless you want to partake in the world’s largest migration, it’s best to time your trip before or after Spring Festival, the Chinese New Year, a two-week festival that sometimes occurs in February (timing is based on the lunar calendar).
+The Chinese New Year starts on February 12 in 2021 and February 1 in 2022.
 Most businesses close during the holiday as those who can afford it head home for the holidays.
 Traveling post-holiday can be a bargain.
 Those brave enough to face the fierce cold that blankets much of China in February are rewarded with a spectacular winter wonderland.

 Many parts of China are thawing out from below-freezing temperatures as spring beckons.
 Shoulder season continues, making this an ideal time to visit China's most sought-after destinations before the high tourist season begins and travel costs go up.